ayushchaware08/multi_agent_system/README.md

 ## 🚀 Deployment
 Production Deployment on Render
 This application is deployed on Render with separate services for backend and frontend.
+Steps:
+1. Containerized the FastAPI backend using Docker.
+2. Linked the GitHub repository to Render for CI/CD integration.
+3. Configured environment variables for API keys and secrets.
+4. Set the web service to auto-deploy on main branch updates.
+5. Utilized Render’s autoscaling and HTTPS configuration.

 Live Demo
 - Backend API: https://multi-agent-backend-n3bp.onrender.com